LucasDelfino92/morrowindsharp/mendedmw.md

 - Repeat these steps for each of the tools mentioned above.

 These tools are now set and ready to go.

-## TESTool

-Dedicated installation instructions are provided for this tool.

-- [**TESTool**](https://en.uesp.net/wiki/Tes3Mod:TESTool): used for conflict solving and plugin cleaning.

-In your Morrowind **root folder** (where Morrowind.exe is) create a folder for TESTool.
-For simplicity and readibility, the file structure should look like this:

-- Morrowind\TESTool\TESTool.exe and related files

 Now launch Mod Organizer 2.